 Once you start getting a good number of blog visits and have a list of minimum thousand loyal email subscribers, you can start affiliate marketing as one of your primary monetization methods.

 Whenever you post a recipe or article, try to be unique and a problem solver.
-Promote the products and services using your special affiliate link.
+Promote the products and services using your unique affiliate link.

 If someone buys a product by clicking on your affiliate link, you’ll receive a commission for that sale.
 However, some companies like Amazon and Flipkart, etc. pay for upsells or cross-sells too.

 The affiliate commission varies from 1% to 80% or even more depending on the product or service you are promoting.

-I have listed some of the best affiliate marketing companies for the food bloggers.
+I have listed some of the best affiliate marketing companies for food bloggers.

 It’s one of the largest retail e-commerce brand selling A to Z products.
-The payout rates may seem very less but it opens the doors to maximize your affiliate commission because people are more likely buy other products related to the one you have referred.
+The payout rates may seem very less, but it opens the doors to maximize your affiliate commission because people are more likely to buy other products related to the one you have referred.

 You can promote different kitchen tools, household & grocery items, cooking books, or other miscellaneous products related to your niche.

-Amazon rewards its affiliate publishers for greater volumes so try to maximize your conversions by high-value products and higher volume for any calendar month.
+Amazon rewards its affiliate publishers for higher volumes, so try to maximize your conversions by high-value products and higher volume for any calendar month.

 This is an excellent source for digital products where you can get more than 40% as an affiliate income for every sale you generate.